Philosocode/philosocode-blog/collections/_webhero/intro-css/1-introducing-css/lesson.md

 #### 3. Property
-The selector is the element you want to style (`h1`) The property is what you want to add to or change about an element (`color`) Some examples: changing the text colour, adding animations, or adding a border around the element.
+The selector is the element you want to style (`h1`) The property is what you want to add to or change about an element (`color`) Some examples: changing the text color, adding animations, or adding a border around the element.

-In the example below, we want to change the text colour of the `<h1>` tag:
+In the example below, we want to change the text color of the `<h1>` tag:
 ```css
 h1 {
   color: